 Choosing Therapy does not receive any funding or payment from the pharmaceutical industry.

-Choosing Therapy does not feature any banner ads, sponsored content, paid links, or any other advertiser content.
-In fact, Choosing Therapy does not earn any money from advertisers.
-By removing distracting banner ads and eliminating the ethical questions and confusion that sponsored content creates, we’ve created a better environment to convey the best mental health information on the web.
+Choosing Therapy does not feature any banner ads, sponsored content, or pay-for-placement links in any of its content.
+By removing distracting banner ads and eliminating the ethical questions and confusion that sponsored content creates, we’ve created a better environment for audience members to learn about the important topics of mental health and wellness.

 Choosing Therapy is dedicated to accurate, clear mental health information.
 We promptly make corrections and/or clarifications to our content when deemed necessary by the Editorial Board and/or our Medical & Mental Health Advisory Team.